flashbots/suave-specs/specs/rigil/README.md

 ![Block Building Flow](/assets/block-building-flow.svg)

 1. The user sends a Confidential Compute Request that specifies calling `buildBlock` on the onchain block builder contract.
-2. The Computor receives and processes the transaction; specifically the logic will:
+2. The Kettle receives and processes the transaction; specifically the logic will:
 - grab all bundles that are stored in the block builders confidential data store
 - simulate all bundles
 - sort bundles via arbitrary logic but in this gas by effective gas price